 The harness system is highly adjustable, features tons of easy access front pockets for getting to your nutrition without stopping, and overall shows a low profile.

 On the front, you’ll find space for two extra water bottles, energy gels, and a phone pocket.

 Two front sternum straps help lock the pack down to minimize movement while running.

 In my opinion this is the best hydration pack for running.

 This hydration backpack comes prepared with the top-zip Platypus 3L hydration bladder and 12L of storage space for day hikes.
 This is the largest capacity hydration pack we’ll review here.

 Like many of the Platypus hydration packs, this pack is a great solution for general commuters or weekend hikers looking to bag a few trails.

 With several hose routing options available, you’ll be able to dial the pack in to fit your needs without much trouble at all.

-The pack is designed to carry everything from helmets to sleeping pads with room to spare.
+The hiking water backpack is designed to carry everything from helmets to sleeping pads with room to spare.

 One of my favorite features is the padded hip belt with integrated pockets – one of the handiest features on any pack!
 I would say this is the best hydration pack for hiking or backpacking.